Celebrating 30 Years World-Wide!

 A FREE program provided by SRT, the Amputee Walking School has helped thousands of amputees worldwide achieve their own personal goals of mobility!
 Throughout the evening, Dennis and Todd will guide amputees through a series of fun exercises in a casual environment to help with increased flexibility and strength to achieve the best performance from their prosthesis.
-For over 25 years, Paralympic Gold Medalists, Dennis Oehler and Todd Schaffhauser have helped over 15,000 amputees world-wide with this 100% free program, helping them optimize the use of their prosthesis.
+For 30 years, Paralympic Gold Medalists, Dennis Oehler and Todd Schaffhauser have helped thousands amputees world-wide with this 100% free program, helping them optimize the use of their prosthesis.
 Whether you have been an amputee for years, a brand new amputee, or even contemplating amputation, the Amputee Walking School is a fun, casual atmosphere filled with inspirational stories and strength-training exercises.

 Amputees are not required to RSVP for this event, and do not have to be a current patient of SRT.

 We encourage you to experience this life-changing opportunity along with your friends and family members!
 If you have any questions, please feel free to contact Theron Steinke at 419.212.2525 or email@example.com

 *FREE CEU CREDITS ARE AVAILABLE FOR INDIANA PHYSICAL THERAPISTS!

 Dennis and Todd take a hands-on approach to training physical therapists at the Walking School, encouraging the therapists to work one-on-one with the amputees.
 The Amputee Walking School is also perfect for students, occupational therapists, physicians, restorative nurses, wound care specialists, case managers/social workers, discharge planners, and diabetic counselors.
 CEU Credits are accredited through the INAPTA.